How NaNoWriMo Works for Writers

 Writer Resources

 Your story matters.
-And for 30 crazy, exciting, surprising days, you get to lock away your inner editor, let your imagination take over, and just create.
+And for 30 exciting, surprising days, you get to lock away your inner editor, let your imagination take over, and just create.
+The main NaNoWriMo challenge begins November 1.
+The Camp NaNoWriMo challenges begin April 1 and July 1.
+Personal challenges begin whenever you choose!

 Event start